What Are the Qualities of a Good Salesman?

-If we want to get better, we need to start off by knowing what best looks like.
+If we want to get better, we need to start off by knowing what better looks like.
 Defining what makes the perfect salesman is the first step.

-The perfect salesman is who is capable of getting the most amount of sales given the amount of opportunities that are presented to them.
+The best salespeople are those who are capable of getting the most amount of sales given the number of opportunities that are presented to them.
 They don’t just meet their quota every month.
 They smash them and consistently set new records.

 Studies have shown that salesmen who burn through leads are actually doing more harm than salesmen who don’t sell.
 So making the most out of every lead you have contact with is of utmost importance.

-Now that we have defined what the perfect salesman does, we need to break down how they get it done.
+Now that we have defined what the great salesman is, we need to break down how they get it done.
 And to do this we’ll reference the four main areas that a highly effective salesman must develop.
-In no particular order, these are:
+In no particular order, a good salesman:

 Empathy is your ability to understand not only what your prospects are saying, but also their situation from their point of view.
 You will gain the respect of your customers if you succeed in connecting with their emotions to the extent that they feel heard and cared for.

 We’ll define this as the ability to articulate your thoughts clearly.
-When you do this, your pitches and general communications with clients have the desired effect on your audience and prospects.
+When you do this, your pitches and general communications with clients have the desired effect.

-- Motivation and drive.
 You have to deal with a lot of no’s along your way to a yes.
 Dealing with rejection and still moving forward is where motivation and drive come in.
 It requires a resilient personality that pushes through where average salespeople would give up on the sale.

 At the core of becoming a better salesman, or for that matter, better at anything is how we approach the task of improving.